 - Once you have been offered a training place with a college, you must complete your training towards your GP fellowship with that college.
 You cannot change to the training program of the other general practice college during your training.

 - RACGP has an online test (CAAKT) that must be undertaken.
 If you are unavailable to attend one of the nominated testing locations on that day, you will be asked to reapply for the next intake.

-- There is a different process for GP training applicants who are on temporary 457 / 482 resident visas.
+- There is an additional process for GP training applicants who are on temporary 457 / 482 resident visas.
 They would need to provide letters of support from each RTO they put down as their preference on the AGPT application form.